larswaechter/schlaumeier/README.md

    schlaumeier
 ```

+Make sure that there's no ADB server instance running on your host machine.

 ### Native

 For the native setup, the tools listed above are required and you have to install the pip packages: